 For each item on the list, you’re going to give it a score of 0, 1, or 2, across three different categories…

 Ability: Some things are simply easier to create than others.
 A book, for example, is a big task, even though one can literally be written in a weekend (it’s not a fun weekend).
 Even a one page PDF can be a lot to create, if it’s a flow chart or infographic.
 Those require more time and effort than some people realize.
-So consider your ability to create this in a timely manner.
+So consider your ability to create this in a timely manner OR your ability to properly describe what you want so that somebody else can make it.
 Assign a score of 0 for something you don’t think you could actually get done, and a 2 for something that would be easy for you to create.

 Value: What will be the perceived value of this lead magnet to the prospect?
 Things that provide a precise solution to a very specific problem will always have the highest value.
 Be sure that you’re looking at this from the public’s perspective, not yours.
 With a critical lens, assign a zero to those items with the least value, and a 2 to the items with the highest perceived value to the public.

 Now add up those scores.
 The maximum score is obviously six.
 How many sixes do you have?
 Any fives?
 Fours?
 I wouldn’t consider actually pursuing anything less than a four, for what it’s worth.

 Take your highest one or two scoring items, and start to create an outline for the lead magnet.
 I find the easiest to do this is by stating the problem and the desired solution up front, then creating a series of questions I can answer that bridge the gap between the two.
 Don’t get bogged down in minutae today — just sketch out an outline.